Tax in Gambia

 Who is the Gambian tax authority?

-Gambia Revenue Authority (GRA) under GRA Act 2004, under the Ministry of Finance and Economic Affairs.
+The Gambia Revenue Authority (GRA) under the GRA Act 2004, administered through the Ministry of Finance and Economic Affairs.
+GRA handles PAYE, VAT, corporate income tax, and withholding from its Banjul headquarters.

 When is the Gambian annual return due?

-PAYE withheld monthly.
-Corporate annual returns due 31 March.
-VAT monthly.
-Provisional CIT through quarterly installments.
+PAYE is withheld monthly.
+Corporate annual returns are due 31 March for the prior fiscal year.
+VAT-registered businesses file monthly returns.
+Provisional CIT is paid through quarterly installments.

 Who is a Gambian tax resident?